debaze/glsl_imagesize_0_mrs/README.md

 ## Description

-I have an HP Victus (7L1J7EA) laptop with an Intel Core i5-12450H and Windows [TODO].
+I have an HP Victus (7L1J7EA) laptop with an Intel Core i5-12450H and Windows 11 Home 24H2.

 I can reproduce the issue when every requirement below is met:
 - The graphics API is OpenGL 4.6
-- The GPU is an Intel UHD Graphics (Intel Core i5-12450H)
+- The GPU is Intel UHD Graphics for 12th Gen Intel Processors (Intel Graphics Driver 31.0.101.4502)
 - The shader code is a SPIR-V binary generated from GLSL

 I cannot reproduce the issue when at least one of the requirements below is not met: